 To find your next job you’ll need a process.
 There are six steps to managing your job search you’ll want to follow.
 You’ll learn how to create a strategy to help land the right job.

 The trouble with job search is that no one teaches you HOW to do it.
-And even if you did learn what to do during a job search, some things have changed.
+And even if you did learn how to run a successful job search, some things have changed.

 Today’s Job Search